|SJ23 Tech Tip F18, (Updated 2015-09-19, Bob Schimmel)|

 A-FRAME MAST STEPPING PROCEDURE using an A-FRAME (no roller furling) - Inspect the standing rigging where it attaches to the mast.
 All cotter pins must be rolled over and show no sign of fatigue.
 All nuts must be screwed tight to full depth.
 There must be no "meat hooks" (broken strands) sticking out of the wire and no kinks in the wire.
-The continual changing tension of the wire, between strained and released, will eventually fatigue it, resulting in breakage at the kink.
-If any clevis on a turnbuckle is kinked, replace it.
-Resist the temptation to straighten it.
-Oscillating bending will induce rapid fatigue and ultimate breakage.
+The continual changing tension of the wire, between strained and released, will eventually fatigue it.
+This is oscillating bending which will induce rapid fatigue, resulting in breakage at the kink.
 This is exactly the same process as flexing a piece of metal in your hands to break it.
 While this A-frame makes it is possible to step the mast by yourself, the job is easier with two people.

 you have never stepped a mast before, rehearse this procedure in your mind so you know it cold when you actually do the job.
 Go through the motion, doing several dry runs if you have to.
 Nobody will pass judgment on such